johnnygoblue/treasureIsland/README.md

 ## Input File

-The input file representing the grid to be searched will be provided in one of two ways: a 2D ASCII map, or a list of coordinate/terrain triples.
+The input file representing the grid where the hunt will take place will be provided in one of two ways: a 2D ASCII map, or a list of coordinate/terrain triples (CTT).
 Both files will have similar front matter:

 1. Zero or more lines of comments, each of which...
   - have an octothorpe (#) in column zero